ProfilePic

 Limit time in stores

 Use your time in home improvement stores efficiently.
 Home improvement retailers, deemed essential, have remained open during the pandemic.
 This is good news for them, as the quarantine has ignited interest in home improvement projects.
-According to Adweek, Home Depot, Lowe's and Ace Hardware all have reported first-quarter sales growth.
+According to Adweek, Home Depot, Lowe's, and Ace Hardware have all reported first-quarter sales growth.

-• Make a list of what you need and don't stray from it (you can find the aisle and bay number if you look for items on homedepot.com or lowes.com first).
+• Make a list of what you need, and don't stray from it (you can find the aisle and bay number if you look for items on homedepot.com or lowes.com first).

-• Consider curbside pick-up, so you don't have to even go in.
+• Consider curbside pick-up, so you don't even have to go in.

 • Wear a mask and keep six feet from other customers.